bahtiyartan/troia/docs/30Flowcontrol.rst

 ::

 	IF A > 1 && A < THIS.GETMAXVALUE(P1) THEN
 		RESULT = 'A is between one and max value';
 	ENDIF;

-In TROIA all logical expression is executed even if first condition is enough to calculate logical expression's result.
-Lets say A variable is 0 before the IF statement A > 1 condition returns false.
+In TROIA all logical expression is executed even if first condition is enough to calculate logical expression's result, unlike most programming languages.
+Lets say A is 0 before the IF statement, so A > 1 condition returns false.
 If one of && (and) operator's operands is false, result is always false.
-Most used programming languages do not execute A < THIS.GETMAXVALUE() conditon, but in TROIA it is executed.
+TROIA Interpreter executes A < THIS.GETMAXVALUE() conditon, although condition result is obvious.
 Behaviour is same for || (or) operator when its first operand is true.